 But not for Media24 and its news sites.
 South Africa’s most popular and trusted media platform, home to News24 and peer sites, has been preparing for the change.

-While many sites may lament the death of third-party cookies (Facebook reported it would lose $10 billion in revenue due to the change), Allen and his team see it as a fantastic opportunity.
-Though the Media24 sites run primarily on internal first-party advertising systems, they also integrate with Google’s ad services.
+While many sites may lament the death of third-party cookies (Facebook reported it would lose $10 billion in revenue due to Apple’s privacy change), Allen and his team see it as a fantastic opportunity.
 Change was necessary, prompting a leap forward.

 Beyond advertising